SatoshiPortal/cyphernode/doc/API.v0.md

 ### Create a Lightning Network invoice (called by application)

 Returns a LN invoice.
 Label must be unique.
 Description will be used by your user for payment.
-Expiry is in seconds.
+Expiry is in seconds and optional.
 If msatoshi is not supplied, will use "any" (ie donation invoice).  callbackUrl is optional.

 ```http
 POST http://cyphernode:8888/ln_create_invoice